Eminentzeal/Blog-webpage/README.md

 # info.json

 ## About The Project
-This project is about fetching data from an API
+This project is about how to fetch data from an API JavaScript Object Notation (JSON) using the fetch, await, and the async method simultaneously.
+Images are also fetched using the Binart Large OBject (BLOB).

 ## Image
 ![landing page.](landing.png "This is the welcome interface")